Who Pays for College After a Divorce?

 • Evidence, if any, of the institution of higher education or private occupational school the child would attend.

-Can Divorced Parents Be Ordered to Pay for Anything Beyond College Tuition?
+Can Courts Order Divorced Parents to Pay for Anything Beyond College Tuition?

 In addition to tuition, a court can order parents to pay for educational expenses like room, board, dues, fees, registration costs, application costs, books, and health insurance.
 Parents can always agree to pay for more — or for graduate school.